exalted/mdwiki-seed/en/pages/learning.md

 ## [Probabilistic Robotics](http://www.probabilistic-robotics.org/)

-Official webpage for the book, with slides and images.
+Official webpage of the book, with slides and images.

 ## Misc Papers